South East Asia ATLAS of Plucked Instruments

 sape

-The sape (or sapé or sapeh) is one of the largest plucked stringed instruments in the world.
-It is mainly used on the island of Borneo (which is half Malaysia : Sabah and Sarawak, and half Indonesia : Kalimantan; plus the small independent state of Brunei)
+The sape (or sapeh or sapeq or sapek) is one of the largest plucked stringed instruments in the world.
+It is mainly used on the island of Borneo (half of which is Malaysia : Sabah and Sarawak, and half is Indonesia : Kalimantan; plus the small independent state of Brunei).

 The sape is probably made by shipbuilders as the body resembles very much a ship (however the hollowed out bit is on the back...).
 Maybe that is why this type of instrument is known as "boatlute".